COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS

 1. Efficiency

 Lotus Hydrogen Plasma Combi Boiler: The Lotus system uses water as a source to produce hydrogen plasma, which is then combusted to generate heat.
-By integrating renewable energy sources such as solar panels and wind turbines, the system maximizes energy efficiency.
-Hydrogen plasma technology allows for almost 100% energy efficiency, as there are no losses in the production, storage, or transport of fuels, and it provides instant heating for both water and space.
-The system operates efficiently regardless of external temperatures, a significant advantage over systems like heat pumps, which can lose efficiency in colder climates.
+Hydrogen plasma technology allows for almost 200% energy efficiency (Coefficient of Performance or COP of 2), as there are no losses in the production, storage, or transport of fuels, and it provides instant heating for both water and space.
+Furthermore, in applications carried out in some countries such as Germany and Austria, COP values of around 2.5 (250% energy efficiency) have been achieved when comparing the electricity consumption of Lotus Hydrogen Plasma Combi Boilers, which are used throughout the year, with the gas consumption of natural gas-fired boilers.

 2. Effectiveness

 Lotus Hydrogen Plasma Combi Boiler: The Lotus system provides instantaneous heating and hot water without relying on external fuel supplies or grid electricity.
 It is effective in any climate, as it is not impacted by outside temperatures.
 The system is also designed to offer high performance in both residential and commercial settings, with a scalable solution that can be applied to different building sizes and requirements.
+From 100 m² to 1800 m² spaces Lotus Hydrogen Plasma Combi Boiler has a suitable unit.

 3. Carbon Footprint